MohibMohyuddin/Mohyuddin-and-co-properties/README.md

 <h1> Mohyuddin and Co a Real Estate Website aimed at the Pakistan real estate market

-\n
-<h4> Target audience: fresh grads and new professionals
+<h4> Target consumer base: Fresh grads and new professionals

 ## Setup
 To setup your computer, follow these steps: